kmcelwee/kmcelwee/README.md

 ### Hello!
 My name's Kevin 👨🏻‍💻

-I am optimistic about the possibilities of applied mathematics, particularly machine learning, to inform debate and serve the public good.
+I am optimistic about the possibilities of applied mathematics, particularly machine learning, to educate, inspire, and serve the public good.
 I currently work as a programmer at Princeton University in the [Center for Digital Humanities](https://github.com/Princeton-CDH/), helping professors and students develop their data-driven research projects.
 Before Princeton, I worked in the energy sector, building machine learning models that increase efficiency on the electrical grid.

 ### Check out my repos that explore...